Belgrade, MT, the 12th largest city in Montana, is located in Gallatin County

-History: In 1882 Thomas B. Quaw, an entrepreneur, located real estate in Belgrade, Montana about ten miles west of Bozeman, Montana along the newly surveyed Northern Pacific Railway right-of -way.
-He found this area pleasing, and in July 1881, he filed with the Gallatin County Courthouse application for Belgrade to become a town.
+History: In 1882 Thomas B. Quaw, an entrepreneur, located real estate in Belgrade, MT about ten miles west of Bozeman, Montana along the newly surveyed Northern Pacific right-of-way.

 From the early 1900’s through the 1930’s, Belgrade, Montana grew, adding professional and agricultural businesses, and it took on the look of an established community.
 As the Great Depression took hold of the nation, speculation in Belgrade, MT fell, and Belgrade became a quiet farming community, the land tilled and grazed, until the post World War II years.